What Would You Like to Know?

 What are the differences between independent living, assisted living, and skilled nursing?

-Baywood Court’s independent living apartments are offered for an affordable monthly fee that includes breakfast and dinner, weekly housekeeping, local transportation, and a host of other services and programs.
+Baywood Court’s independent living apartments are offered for an affordable monthly fee that includes two meals per day, weekly housekeeping, local transportation, and a host of other services and programs.
 Our assisted living accommodations are also rented by the month, and include the same services and amenities available to our independent living residents, plus a mid-day meal and attentive personal assistance with bathing, medications, dressing, and other daily activities.

 For those requiring a higher level of care, the Baywood Court Health Center provides rehabilitative and skilled nursing services.
 Licensed, fully equipped, and newly renovated, the Health Center features round-the-clock, multidisciplinary care provided by a warm, friendly, and experienced staff.
 Our progressive rehabilitative therapies are specifically designed to get Health Center residents back to health and into their homes.
 In addition, we provide personalized long-term care programs and respite care services.